nemop5/KucniSavetApp/README.md

 -If your SQL server username and password is set as somethnig else (not as root/root), than you have to follow these steps:
 1. open up your local IDE - select KucniSavetApp as workspace
 2. import existing maven project - "kucniSavet-back"
+3. Configure username and password in application.properties at location: KucniSavetApp/kucniSavet-back/src/main/resources
-3. right click on class KucniSavetApplication.java => Run as Java application
+4. right click on class KucniSavetApplication.java => Run as Java application
-4. open up a new window terminal and navigate to directory "kucniSavet-frontend", run: npm install , than run: npm start
+5. open up a new window terminal and navigate to directory "kucniSavet-frontend", run: npm install , than run: npm start
-5. follow the link to see the app running in development mode: http://localhost:3000
+6. follow the link to see the app running in development mode: http://localhost:3000
-6. use miroslav as username and password to login
+7. use miroslav as username and password to login